 - Quality & Standards - provides design and on-going maintenance for all three of our regulatory products, as well as operational management of the UK Accreditation Service (UKAS), the British Standards Institution (BSI) and assessment bodies.
 The function is responsible for working with all stakeholders to understand customer satisfaction and dis-satisfaction points and working with awarding bodies to set the standard of the licence-linked qualifications.

 - ICT Solutions - responsible for the design, implementation, development and on-going support of the corporate ICT infrastructure including operational aspects of our websites.
 The function is responsible for understanding new technologies that will introduce further efficiencies.
 It also ensures that the relevant and appropriate security measures are in place and are reported on.

 - Supplier Management & Procurement - responsible for the commercial and contract management of our strategic suppliers and manages all procurement or buying activities across the organisation.
-The function supports the business to agree and implement changes to the managed service provisions to deliver improvements.

 - Change implementation - leads and manages change within the SIA.
 The function works with the business to identify opportunities for improvements and provides expertise and support for the implementation of changes that are focused on efficiency and effectiveness whilst ensuring we meet our regulatory outcomes.